Alternatives to Incarceration for Substance Abusers

-Involvement in Alternatives to Incarceration (ATI) needs to be agreed to be the court, the defendant and community corrections.
-The program is only available to those facing misdemeanor drug or alcohol offenses and that have a verifiable substance abuse problem.
-A defendant can be sentenced to treatment instead of jail or may be ordered into treatment as part of a bond condition.
+Involvement in Alternatives to Incarceration (ATI) needs to be agreed to by the court, the defendant, and community corrections.
+The program is only available to those facing misdemeanor drug or alcohol offenses who have a verifiable substance abuse problem.
+A defendant can be sentenced to treatment instead of jail or might be ordered into treatment as part of a bond condition.
 There is also a possibility of residential treatment.
-The courts, mental health and substance abuse professionals are starting to realize that treatment of a substance abuse problem is paramount to keeping a defendant from becoming a repeat offender.
-Incarceration without dealing with the reasons for the substance abuse and/or mental health problem will not help the person in the long run and they will be right back into the criminal justice system.
+The courts, mental health, and substance abuse professionals are starting to realize that treating a substance abuse problem is paramount to keeping a defendant from becoming a repeat offender.
+Incarceration without dealing with the reasons for the substance abuse and/or mental health problem will not help the person in the long run, and they will be right back into the criminal justice system.

 The ATI program features may include:

 - intake assessment and evaluation